 top of page

-The Eighth Annual Emancipation Art Exhibition took place from July 16 to Aug.
-31, 2025 at the Helson Gallery in Halton Hills.
+The Ninth Annual Emancipation Art Exhibition takes place from July 15 to Sept 13, 2025 at the Helson Gallery in Halton Hills.
+The grand opening is on Sunday July 19, 2026 from 1:30 – 3:30.

 Presented in collaboration with the Helson Gallery, and with heartfelt thanks to the Town of Halton Hills for its ongoing support, this partnership continues to create meaningful space for Black artists to be seen, valued, and heard.